Our Ireland Travel Journal for 2007

 Portland, OR to Dublin

-Wednesday 12/12
+Wednesday 12/12 -Thursday 12/13

-Kia Sorento (27978 bytes)Countryside near Mellifont (64054 bytes)We wandered into Dublin airport at an early hour while it was still dark.
-The flight was pretty uneventful and seemed to pass quickly.
+We wandered into Dublin airport at an early hour while it was still dark.
+The flight from Chicago to Dublin was pretty uneventful and seemed to pass quickly.
 We were prepared for a late sunrise and early sunset (approximately 8am and 4pm), as opposed to the 6am and 10pm we experienced in June of 2005.

-We secured our rental car at Irish Car Rentals, a wee, but functional Kia Sorento.
-We'd reserved online well in advance, the most cost effective way to go!
-The clutch and brake felt a bit out of sync in the general positioning we were used to and never seemed to get any better throughout the trip.
+The clutch and brake felt a bit out of sync in the general positioning we were used to but we adjusted throughout the trip.
 We launched ourselves into the traffic flow (and dark) and promptly ended up in the wrong lane and in a parking lot.
 After careful extrication we were back on the road and headed for Mellifont Abbey.

 Old Lock at Monasterboice (56600 bytes)Monasterboice (99575 bytes) The next stop was Monasterboice.
 Just a short drive away from Mellifont Abbey.
 We found it with little problem and less marital issues.
+We're getting into travel mode now.
 The parking lot was well posted with warnings about leaving valuables in the car unattended.
 A suspicious looking caravan was parked nearby, but no signs of life.
 We had all our luggage with us, but as there wasn't anyone around and unlikely to be, and the site to the car was a very short distance, we didn't worry much.
 Monasterboice was little changed from our 2002 visit.
 A nicely laid out site, with high crosses, older gravestones and a round tower.
 We still had great light and took many pictures around the site.
 The main difference we noticed was the lack of foliage.
 Scott found a new lock to add to the image collection.

 Donaghmore Church and Round Tower (61760 bytes)Gate near Donaghmore Church (254214 bytes) Jet lag caught up with us and we made a stop in the parking lot of Donaghmore Church and Round Tower in Co.
 Meath for a brief nap.
 We were not expecting the site, it just snuck up on us.
 The car park was large and out of site of the main road.
 Perfect for a quick recharge.
 Scott hopped out for a brief run around the site after the nap.
 Not a lot to see, there was a very nice metal gate at the back of the graveyard.
 There graveyard is clean and neat.
 The stone tower is in good shape, but not much else remains.
 It was pretty chilly out, so it was nice to get back into a warm car.

 The Hill of Tara itself is singularly unexciting.
 A hill it truly is, you walk past a statue of St. Patrick, past a church and through a graveyard, and then across a field and up a hill.
 Fair warning, the hill is slippery, especially in bad weather and strewn with sheep and their droppings.
 It is hard to tell the mud from the extrusions.
 Probably not so good in nice weather either.
 There was a gentleman in a suit, tie and dress shoes, it was just a matter of time before he went down.
 Walking up isn't so bad, the descent is treacherous.
 Scott took a tumble and wore the muck for the duration of the day.
-The sheep stuff wiped of the camera, but maintained a stubborn hold on the camera strap throughout the trip.
+The sheep stuff wiped of the camera, but maintained a stubborn hold on the camera strap throughout the trip to this day.
 The view from the Hill of Tara is picturesque (depending on the weather and visibility).
 Other than that, it isn't remarkable.
 Probably in tourist season the guides season the walk with liberal applications of history, craic and blarney which improves any excursion.
 I had to settle for the liberal application of sheep poo.
 We stopped in the nearby cafe for hot tea and scones, they were wonderful in fortifying us for the rest of the day.
-The clotted cream and jam were lovely.
+The clotted cream and jam were brilliant.

 Hill of Tara (133698 bytes) Hill of Tara (216660 bytes) View from Hill of Tara (96808 bytes)

 dsc_1527.jpg (111732 bytes)dsc_1524.jpg (193856 bytes)Our next stop was outside of Trim at the St. Peter and Paul Cathedral and Newtowntrim Cathedral in Co.
 Meath.
 We'd visited this site in 2005 and were looking forward to a recap.
-The site was little changed except being either better trimmed or just winter die back on the weeds, and we didn't find anything new and interesting, but took a lot of pictures anyway.
+The site was little changed except being either better trimmed or just significant winter die back on the grass and weeds.
+We didn't find anything new and interesting, but took a lot of pictures anyway.
 There are some nice stone details at Newtowntrim higher up on the wall like the angel shown on the right.
 Well worth a visit.
 It is easy to find along the main road to Trim.
 Just cross the stone bridge and park along the road.
 There are ruins on both sides of the bridge.

 dsc_1533.jpg (124524 bytes)

 Interior cloister arch at Bective Abbey (76392 bytes)Exterior of Bective Abbey (51144 bytes) The next stop was Bective Abbey, Co.
 Meath.
 This was a favorite of our son Josh in 2005, so we had go make a stop.
 We found parking and avoided the traffic across the street.
 Scott was distressed as someone has replaced the antique lock with a more modern and less attractive model.
 We climbed through the small gate and crossed the field to the abbey.
 We climbed the entry stairs and immediately made a phone call to Josh to tell him we'd arrived and where we were.
 We had to leave a message.
-We wandered through the site with much reminiscing about how much fun it had been with Josh.
+We wandered through the site with much reminiscing about how much fun it had been with Josh in 2004.

 We had a good nights sleep, dead to the world in a comfortable bed.